Tourism-and-Culture/Tourism-and-Culture/README.md

 ## Problem Statement

-Tourism and urban mobility needs a single platform that can transform fragmented tourism, cultural, environmental, and transport data into actionable insights.
-The project addresses this requirement through a structured analytical database and interactive dashboards that support evidence-based planning.
+Tourism authorities and urban planners need a single platform that can transform fragmented tourism, cultural, environmental, mobility and traffic related data into actionable insights.
+The project addresses how visitor demand affects urban movement and transport around tourism and heritage destinations.
+It supports evidence based planning through a structured analytical database and interactive dashboards.

 ## Objectives